vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 <img src="images_floorplan/sweethome3d.png" alt="Sweet Home 3D" height="100%">

 [Sweet Home 3D](https://www.sweethome3d.com/) is an application you need to install on your PC.
-It's available for all desktop platforms.
+It is available for all desktop platforms.

 * You have your own data locally
 * It has realistic light effects which you can use as overlay